 If you regularly wake up in the middle of the night to find your dog snoozing on your belly, you might feel very loved or possibly slightly squashed, depending on the size of your pup.
 In the clear light of day, however, you might wonder if there’s a reason behind your dog’s choice of nap spot.

 Your dog may lay on your stomach for several reasons, including feeling protective over you, seeking safety in your presence, or merely being affectionate.
 In this article, we’ll cover the possible reasons your dog lays on your stomach, as well as discuss whether a dog can sense whether their owner is pregnant.

-Possible Reasons Your Dog Chooses To Lay On Your Stomach
+The 6 Reasons Your Dog Lies On Your Stomach

 When you sleep, you are in an inherently vulnerable position, unprotected and unaware of your surroundings.
 Your dog, especially if they already have strong protective instincts, may lay on your stomach as a way of keeping watch over you.
 This might especially be true if you notice your dog isn’t sleeping on you, but simply laying down, keeping an eye on things.

 If your dog isn’t feeling protective, it’s also possible that they lay on you because they are hoping you will protect them!
 Anxious or nervous dogs may view their owners as a source of strength and safety.
 If that describes your dog, they may be laying on your stomach to feel safer.